KTM\HUSQVARNA\BETA Overly Sensitive Carb Settings and Pipe "SOUNDS"

 Let’s break it down to the “basics”, and get to the heart of what is happening, at least what we have determined.

-1)The Mikuni Carb is not inferior to the Keihin NOR does have a great sensitivity to elevation or temperature changes when compared to the Keihin.
+1)The Mikuni Carb is not inferior to the Keihin NOR does have a greater sensitivity to elevation or temperature changes when compared to the Keihin.
 I know this may seem hard to believe, but, I can assure you, this is the case.
 BOTH carbs function EXACTLY the same in terms of fuel metering.
 They both work great!
+Your Carb is NOT alive--> so it does not have "feelings".
+It is ,therefore; not sensitive.

 2) The real issue is related to engine mis-fires.
 The VERY poor OEM head (combustion chamber) design is prone to many engine mis-fires.
 Engine mis-fires are the result of trapped Fuel/Air (F/A) Mix NOT being 100% combusted during the combustion phase of the engine.